Wangjingxi station

 Wangjingxi (望京西站 (Wàngjīng Xī Zhàn)) is an interchange station between Lines 13 and 15 on the Beijing Subway.
 The station was the western terminus of Line 15 until it was extended west to Qinghua Donglu Xikou on December 28, 2014.

-There are plans to have the future Line 17 stop here as well.
+Future Development

+On December 18, 2023, Beijing MTR announced that the Line 17 station will not open with the rest of the northern section of the line due to construction of the integrated transport hub.
+Instead, it is expected to open in 2025.